SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 }
 ```

+## Scope of a variable

+A variable is only accessible within the scope it has been declared in.
+The "scope" is determined by the closest
+binding `{ }` block.
+Static variables do not exist in S++, meaning class variables are always unique to the instance
+they are defined in.
+Global variables can be defined but only mutably in S++.
+Global variables must be initialized on
+definition, and can be accessed from any scope.
+They cannot be moved, mutably borrowed or partially moved from.

 ## Assigning to a variable

 A variable can be assigned to with the `=` operator.
 The type of the RHS must match the type of the LHS explicitly,
-as not even automatic up-casting is used.
+as not even automatic up-casting is allowed.
 This is to prevent accidental type conversions, which can be dangerous.
 Assignment can only be performed on `mut` variables, or uninitialized variables that haven't got their first value
 assigned yet.